The Andrew W. Mellon Fellowship of Scholars in Critical Bibliography

 - collaborative research trips

-To foster a community of scholarship for critical bibliography, $1,500 of additional funds will be made available to fellows who wish to organize research trips to collections other than the ones visited during the bibliographical field schools, including international collections, in collaboration with other fellows in the program.
-Fellows will be granted funds to support travel and lodging for their research trip.
+To foster a community of scholarship for critical bibliography, the fellowship provides $1,500 of additional funds to fellows who wish to organize joint research trips to collections other than the ones visited during the bibliographical field schools.
+These funds can be used toward domestic and international travel made in collaboration with other fellows in the program.

-- doctoral candidates (i.e., graduate students who have completed their qualifying exams),
+- doctoral candidates (i.e., graduate students who have completed their qualifying exams or other requirements),

 - postdoctoral fellows, or